 The overall responsibility of the division of Institutional Advancement is to design and implement an aggressive program involving the identification, cultivation and solicitation of contributed income; marketing the University via publications, print and electronic media; coordinating the University's federal, state and community relations efforts; and coordinating the University's alumni relations, special events components.

-LEGAL AFFAIRS/HUMAN RESOURCES
+LEGAL AFFAIRS

-The University's General Counsel provides legal counsel to the University's Board of Trustees, President, senior management, and university administrators, faculty and staff, and along with a team of human resources professionals provides human resources services to the University's workforce.
+The University's general counsel provides legal counsel to the University's Board of Trustees, president, senior management, and university administrators, faculty and staff.